mvysny/karibu-testing/README.md

 The library supports Kotlin, Java and Groovy (Groovy support for Vaadin 14+ only).

+## News: UI Unit-Testing is being added to TestBench!

+The Vaadin UI Unit-Testing idea, pioneered by Karibu-Testing, proved itself useful for many Vaadin users.
+Vaadin recognized the effort and is adding official support for [UI unit-testing into TestBench](https://vaadin.com/docs/latest/tools/testbench/ui-unit-testing/overview).

+At the moment the Vaadin API is being prototyped and is not finalized.
+The Vaadin API will most probably look a bit differently than Karibu-Testing API though:

+* Karibu-Testing is Kotlin-first and uses the extension function mechanism heavily.
+  Java has no extension functions though; we chose the mechanism of static methods (`LocatorJ` and others) to make Karibu accessible in Java.
+* TestBench is Java-first and static methods are not offered via auto-complete IDE mechanism, leading to a sub-par experience.
+Therefore, Vaadin team chose the way of creating wrapper classes.
+  That offers better IDE support in Java but requires a lot of effort creating and managing those wrapper classes.

+At the moment Karibu-Testing classes are included in the Vaadin UI (as an implementation detail).
+However, this can change at any time.

+The development of both products will now happen independently.
+However, if the Vaadin guys have a lovely idea, please open a feature request so that we can steal those ideas :-D (Did you know that greatest artists steal?)

 ## Getting Started / Main Documentation / Full Documentation

 ### Vaadin 14+